front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

 # Static Pages

-To set up cache control headers for static pages you need to set a static attribute on the exported component of that page.
-Please make sure that this attribute is hoisted all the way to be visible on the exported route component (see `src/web/theme/routes/index.js`).
+To set up cache control headers for static pages you need to set a static attribute on the matching route component.
+Please make sure that this attribute is hoisted all the way to be visible on the exported route component.
 Your static page component should look something like this:

 ```js
 import Home from "theme/pages/Home";